 How does data-driven attribution work?

-Data-driven attribution does more than just show you which channels are performing — it gets to the heart of how and why customers are engaging with them.
-This kind of insight is gold when it comes to crafting effective marketing strategies.
+Go beyond “what worked” to uncover why users convert.
 For example, if you discover that users who watch your video content early on are more likely to convert later, you can adjust your marketing messages and tactics to better connect with their needs.

 By showing you which touchpoints are most effective in driving conversions, data-driven attribution helps you allocate your ad spend and budgets more wisely.